Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Homoclinic bifurcation, orientation and character

 \proof Let $ X_0$ be any point in $\S_g$.
-Let $\ell$ denote the homoclinic orbit of $\Pi$-value $g$ and let $p$ be the involved zero of $\al$.
+Let $\ell$ denote the homoclinic orbit which forms a loop whose class $g\in \pi_1(M,p)$.
 We intend to find a regular real valued equation for $\S_g$ near $ X_0$.
-We recall: \begin{itemize} \item the local stability of the adapted vector fields near $p$; \item the acyclicity of the space of Morse models adapted to $X_0$ near $p$; near $\{z=0\}\cup \{z=1\}$. \end{itemize} Therefore, the action of the group $\text{Diff} (M)$ reduces us to consider a {\it slice} $S\subset \F_\al$ such that every $X\in S$ near $X_0$ satisfies the following: $X=X_0$ in a given Morse model $\M_p$.
+From Remark \ref{alexander} we have the two following properties: \begin{itemize} \item the local $C^\infty$ stability near $p$ of the adapted $\al$-gradients ; \item the acyclicity of the space of Morse models adapted to $X_0$ near $p$. \end{itemize} Therefore, the action of the group $\text{Diff} (M)$ on $\F_\al$ reduces us to consider a local {\it slice} $S\subset \F_\al$ for this action and to look for the smoothness of $\S_g\cap S$.
+Namely, choose a Morse model $\M_p$ adapted to $X_0$ and define $S:=\{X\in \F_\al \mid X=X_0 \ \text{in}\ \M_p\}$.
+Thanks to the stability property above-mentioned, this $S$ is indeed a local slice for the action of $\text{Diff} (M)$.

 We use the tube $T$ and its coordinates as introduced in Subsection \ref{ssec:tube}.
-The Implicit Function Theorem allows us to follow continuously, for $X$ close to $X_0$, a connected component $D(X)$ of $W^u(p,X)\cap T\cap \{z=1\}$ which coincides with $\{y=0,v=0, z=1\}$ when $X= X_0$.
+The Implicit Function Theorem allows us to follow continuously, for $X$ close to $X_0$, a connected component $D(X)$ of $W^u(p,X)\cap \{z=1\}$ which coincides with $\{y=0,v=0, z=1\}$ when $X= X_0$.
 Let